Svanteberg/Virtual-EEG-electrodes/README.md

 <img src="https://github.com/Svanteberg/Virtual-EEG-electrodes/blob/master/images/data_architecture.png" width="75%">
 </p>

-A file mapping the numpy files to the subjects and EEG recordings was created.
+A list mapping the numpy files to the subjects and EEG recordings was created.

 ```